Hoppa till innehållet

 Participation in the meeting room

-A) Anyone wishing to attend the meeting room in person or through a representative must be recorded as a shareholder in the share register maintained by Euroclear Sweden AB, made as of May 7, 2025, and no later than May 9, 2025 preferably before 4 p.m.
+A) Anyone wishing to attend the meeting room in person or through a representative must be recorded as a shareholder in the share register maintained by Euroclear Sweden AB, made as of April 27, 2026, and no later than April 29, 2026 preferably before 4 p.m.
 CEST, notify the company of their intention to participate in the AGM.

 Registration to attend the AGM should primarily be made via the company’s website https://www.eolus.com/en/investors/corporate-governance/general-meeting/.
-Registration to attend can also be made in writing under the address Eolus Vind AB ”Annual General Meeting”, c/o Euroclear Sweden AB, P.O.
+Registration to attend can also be made in writing under the address Eolus AB ”Annual General Meeting”, c/o Euroclear Sweden AB, P.O.
 Box 191, SE-101 23 Stockholm, Sweden or by phone, 08-402 90 41.
 When registering, the shareholder must state name, social security- or company registration number, address, telephone number and the number of possible assistants (maximum two).

 If shareholders are represented by a proxy, a written and dated power of attorney signed by the shareholder must be issued to the proxy.
 Proxy form is available on the company’s website www.eolus.com/en/.
 A power of attorney is valid one year from its issue date or such longer time period as set out in the power of attorney, however not more than five years.
 If the shareholder is a legal person, a registration certificate or other authorization document must be attached to the form, listing the authorized signatories.
 In order to facilitate the registration process at the AGM, a proxy together with registration certificate and any other authorization documents shall be received by the company at the above address at 4 p.m.
-CEST on May 9, 2025, at the latest.
+CEST on April 29, 2026, at the latest.
 If a proxy and other authorization documents have not been submitted in advance of the AGM, a proxy and other authorization documents shall be presented at the AGM.

 Participation by postal voting

-B) Anyone wishing to attend the meeting by postal voting must be recorded as a shareholder in the share register maintained by Euroclear Sweden AB, made as of May 7, 2025, and no later than May 9, 2025 notify the company by casting their postal vote in accordance with the instructions below, so that the postal vote is received by Euroclear Sweden AB no later than that day.
+B) Anyone wishing to attend the meeting by postal voting must be recorded as a shareholder in the share register maintained by Euroclear Sweden AB, made as of April 27, 2026, and no later than April 29, 2026 notify the company by casting their postal vote in accordance with the instructions below, so that the postal vote is received by Euroclear Sweden AB no later than that day.

 Anyone who wishes to attend the meeting room in person or through a representative, must give notice in accordance with the instructions stated under A) above.
 Hence, a notice through postal voting only is not sufficient for those who wishes to attend the meeting room.